 22. We propose to make the 5.925-6.425 GHz and 6.525-6.875 GHz bands, referenced herein as the U-NII-5 and U-NII-7 bands respectively, available for unlicensed operations under rules consistent with the existing rules for unlicensed device operations in the nearby U-NII-1 and U-NII-3 bands (5.150-5.250 GHz and 5.725-5.850 GHz bands, respectively).
-Under this proposal, the power levels permitted for the standard-power access points would be the same as the power levels already permitted for unlicensed device operations in the nearby U-NII-3 bands.
+Under this proposal, the power levels permitted for unlicensed device operations in the nearby U-NII-3 bands.
 The U-NII-5 and U-NII-7 bands are heavily used for point-to-point fixed links, which support a variety of critical services.
 The U-NII-5 and U-NII-7 frequencies are also allocated to the fixed-satellite service.
 The framework we are proposing today seeks to balance the incumbents' concerns for reliable fixed service or fixed-satellite service links and the increasing need for spectrum for innovative use.

 23. The proposed framework for U-NII-5 and U-NII-7 prohibits unlicensed devices from operating co-channel with any fixed link within that link's defined exclusion zone.
 Thus, for example, if a fixed service receiver is receiving a specific channel, then unlicensed devices operating in the defined exclusion zone of this receiver must use a different channel.
 We seek comment on this proposal.
-Similar to the licensing of new fixed links, which require frequency coordination to protect existing links,65 we propose to implement a frequency coordination process for unlicensed devices in these bands to ensure that these new unlicensed devices do not cause harmful interference to fixed service incumbents.
-As with the procedures we have adopted for other shared-use bands, such as white spaces and the Citizens Broadband Radio Service, this process would be automated.66 Prior to operating in these bands, a standard-power access point67 would determine or receive a list of permissible operating frequencies and restrict operation to those frequencies.
-Similarly, client devices68 would have to obtain a list of permissible operating frequencies from a standard-power access point and restrict operation to those frequencies.
-Me seek comment on this proposal.
-Are there any alternative methods to ensure protection of incumbent services?
-What are the costs and benefits of any proposed alternative?
+Similar to the licensing of new fixed links, which require frequency coordination to protect existing links, we propose to implement a frequency coordination process for unlicensed devices in these bands to ensure that these new unlicensed devices do not cause harmful interference to fixed service incumbents.
+As with the procedures we have adopted for other shared-use bands, such as white spaces and the Citizens Broadband Radio Service, this process would be automated.
+Prior to operating in these bands, a standard-power access point would determine or receive a list of permissible operating frequencies and restrict operation to those frequencies.
+Similarly, client devices would have to obtain a list of permissible operating frequencies from a standard-power access point and restrict operation to those